20% OFF your first business expansion. Learn more.

 The new legislation requires food goods meant for further processing must be labeled with disclaimers such as “Not for Retail Sale,” “Not for Repackaging,” “Only for Hotels, Restaurants, and Catering,” etc. However, this is not applicable if the food product is sold directly from the manufacturer to the company operator who will further process it, or if the food product’s distributor is chosen directly by the manufacturer or importer.

 According to Indonesia food regulation, food additive labels for retail sales must identify the maximum quantity of an ingredient permitted in a food product.
 If the food additive contains processing aids, they must also be included in the ingredient list.

 The new law also gives explicit guidelines for evaluating food labels that may include unrelated information.

 While entering the Indonesian market, you should be aware of the procedures and bureaucratic requirements.
-As an Importer of Record, Cekindo could offer end-to-end import services for a wide variety of items, from medical equipment to cosmetics and food and beverage.
+As an Importer of Record, InCorp could offer end-to-end import services for a wide variety of items, from medical equipment to cosmetics and food and beverage.

-Cekindo registers your company with the least amount of fuss while you focus on the main business aspects.
+InCorp registers your company with the least amount of fuss while you focus on the main business aspects.
 Our consultants can assist you in obtaining the appropriate product registration as well as business and import licenses, and other documents like halal certification.
 With our accounting and tax reporting services, we also give competent guidance and ensure you stay on top of all legal compliance

 An expert for more than 10 years, Pandu Biasramadhan, has an extensive background in providing top-quality and comprehensive business solutions for enterprises in Indonesia and managing regional partnership channels across Southeast Asia.